 In the WS-Agreement Negotiation model negotiation is done in the context of a separate negotiation process.
 A negotiation process represents a relationship between a service consumer and a service provider in order to dynamically exchange information with the goal of creating a valid agreement offer that subsequently leads to an agreement.
-Negotiation processes are created by a Negotiation Factory, which implements the Negotiation Factory Port Type.
+As such, differentiating between negotiation and renegotiation, negotiation and the subsequent agreement creation in general takes place prior to service execution, while renegotiation most likely is a reaction of one of the parties on the actual performance of the service execution.
+Process-wise, (re)negotiation processes are created by a Negotiation Factory, which implements the Negotiation Factory Port Type.
 A negotiation process is represented by a Negotiation Instance, which implements the Negotiation Port Type and optionally the Advertisement Port Type.
 The negotiation port type defines the basic properties of a negotiation instance, a method for exchanging offers and counter offers, and a method to terminate the negotiation process.
 The advertisement port type additionally specifies a method to notify a negotiation participant of a specific offer.
 The basic components involved in a negotiation process are depicted in Figure 1.

 Figure 1: Overview of the WS-Agreement Negotiation components.